oceanprotocol-archive/predict-eth/challenges/main4.md

 # Store predictions to data NFT, on-chain
 data_nft.set_data("predictions", pred_vals_str_enc, {"from": alice})

+# Set the email address, so judges can contact you if you won.
+If you wish not
+# to be contacted, just leave the default.
+But you must set *some* value.
+your_email_address = "default@foobar.com"
+data_nft.set_data("email_address", your_email_address, {"from": alice})

 # Transfer the data NFT to judges, for prediction tamper-resistance
 judges_address = '0xA54ABd42b11B7C97538CAD7C6A2820419ddF703E'
 token_id = 0 #is this correct??
 tx = data_nft.safeTransferFrom(alice.address, judges_address, token_id)

-#print to ensure transfer was successful
+#print to ensure transfer was successful.
+(FIXME: make more rigorous)
 print(tx)
 ````